 I completed nine surveys, including one that had me write an evaluation of my boss!

-My strategy was a bit different from previous days.
+My strategy was a bit different from the previous days.
 In addition to using the Turkopticon tool to identify the highest-paying surveys, I only paid attention to the newest surveys.

 I was able to hop on a few easy HITs quickly and avoided clicking on old surveys that I’ve already done.